nu11secur1ty/List-all-IP-addresses-which-are-connected-to-your-Server/Port scan report for localhost_Other addresses for localhost.md

 Port range which you want to search and see.

 # '1|1000'
-You must input your ports which you searching
+You must input a range of ports which you searching

 # Have fun with nu11secur1ty =)